Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 This was her third presidential vote, one she cast with enthusiasm.
 This was in part out of concern for the moment.

-“I'm hopeful, I'm not going to stop hoping, but things are obviously very shaky,” she said.
+“I’m hopeful.
+I’m not going to stop hoping, but things are obviously very shaky,” she said.
 “But I have to believe we have a better tomorrow each day.
-I'm just trying to remain hopeful and positive and just be kind to my neighbors."
+I’m just trying to remain hopeful and positive and just be kind to my neighbors.”

 Many of those who came out to vote expressed a similar weariness, referring to the country in the moment as “bleak,” “chaotic” or “crazy.”
 Predictably, many cited the pandemic as a central cause of concern — and Trump's handling of the pandemic as a motivation for their vote.

 That issue was not a reason offered by Melania Scala, 57, as a reason to vote against the president.
-In fact Scala made it quite clear that she planned to support the president, sporting a “Make America great again” hat, a Trump t-shirt and even a Trump-emblazoned face mask — all of which would need to be covered once she got within 100 feet of the polling place in accordance with state law.
+In fact Scala made it quite clear that she planned to support the president, sporting a “Make America Great Again” hat, a Trump T-shirt and even a Trump-emblazoned face mask — all of which would need to be covered once she got within 100 feet of the polling place in accordance with state law.
 (A volunteer offering assistance to voters, Michael Peitsch, 64, told me that very few people had been wearing candidate paraphernalia, though one person did have Biden socks.)

-“I don't blame him for the pandemic,” Scala said — despite the gym where she worked having to close due to a drop in business.
-“He's just trying to deal with the consequences of the actions of the pandemic.
-He's trying to do the best he can."
+“I don’t blame him for the pandemic,” Scala said — despite the gym where she worked having to close because of a drop in business.
+“He’s just trying to deal with the consequences of the actions of the pandemic.
+He’s trying to do the best he can.”

 She blamed the press, in part.